Loading…

 Learning Objectives

-Identify privacy-preserving approaches for accessing and sharing real-world data (RWD); Discuss use cases leveraging various applications (e.g., federated learning networks, synthetic data) in industry, academia and regulatory for RWE generation; Examine regulatory perspectives, methodological challenges and identify future development needs.
+Identify privacy-preserving approaches for accessing and sharing real-world data (RWD); Discuss use cases leveraging various applications (e.g., federated learning networks, synthetic data) in industry, academia and regulatory for RWE generation; Examine policy and regulatory perspectives, methodological challenges and identify future development needs.

 Chair